zgoad1/VILE/README.md

 - sprinting out of an enemy still doesn't always align you with the direction you're facing

 **- C -**
+- small parts of enemy deaths break when trying to add their colliders (only observed in builds)
 - Enemy HP bars sometimes get stuck on the screen
 - Fencer fences do not always disappear when their partner dies?
 - 4-way intersection (tunnel) does not have floor backfaces or sides